|

 wings of juvenile Gray Catbirds are generally uniform in colour, and are

-not particularly informative for ageing the bird .
+not particularly informative for ageing.

 Photo by Marcel Gahbauer,